giovannicolonna/c2point/README.md

 # Update file path
-  Update the file path in the endpoint variable to point to your SharePoint file.
+  Update the file paths into the source code (see commented lines)

+# Create your c2 file
+  Create a new excel file on your sharepoint site that will act as c2 panel, update accordingly the variables in the code by pointing to right excel file (default name is yourcommand.xlsx)

+  **Commands must be inserted in the very first cell 0,0

 # Compile and run the program:
   Open a terminal or command prompt and navigate to the directory containing the c2point.go file.
 Run the following commands to compile and execute the program: